A 42-Foot Asteroid Just Skimmed Earth From 65,100 Miles Away One Day After It Was Discovered

 Earlier today, planet Earth was buzzed by a tiny asteroid that ventured incredibly close to the planet’s surface, scientists at NASA’s Jet Propulsion Laboratory (JPL) have announced.
 Cruising through space at speeds of a little over 19,300 mph, the minuscule space rock passed closer than the moon, creeping in within just 65,100 miles of Earth.

 To put that into perspective, the moon sits at an average distance of 238,900 miles from Earth.
-This means that, during today’s extremely close flyby of Earth, the tiny rock flew at just 0.28 times the distance to the moon.
+This means that during today’s extremely close flyby of Earth, the tiny rock flew at just 0.28 times the distance to the moon.

 The wayfaring space rock approached Earth in the early hours of the afternoon, reaching its closest point to Earth at 1:28 p.m.
 ET.
 Several hours before its extremely close encounter with Earth, the asteroid swung by the moon, passing within 167,400 miles from its cratered surface.